-Internal joinery and kitchen fittings

-Repair category 1

-Notes Some minor wear and tear items were noted to internal joinery and fittings.
-Internal glazed doors should be checked for safety glass.
+Internal joinery and kitchen fittings Repair category 1 Notes Within the limitations of our inspection no significant defects were noted.
+Internal glazed doors/partitions should be checked for safety glass.

 Chimney breasts and fireplaces

 Repair category N/A

-Notes
+Notes None.